Claude Code Alternatives

 When to stay with Claude Code

-Stay with Claude Code if your workflow centers on agentic coding sessions, you have built skills and sub-agents you depend on, or your Claude Pro/Max subscription already covers your daily usage.
-The picks below tilt toward IDE-fork experiences, codebase-aware enterprise context, BYO-LLM open source, terminal-first pair programming, and AWS-native completions.
+Stay with Claude Code if your workflow centers on agentic terminal sessions, you have built skills and sub-agents you depend on, or your Claude Pro/Max subscription already covers your daily usage.
+The picks below are honest exits for IDE-fork experiences with multi-LLM choice, enterprise codebase-context, BYO-LLM open source, terminal-first pair programming, and AWS-native completions.

 5 Alternatives to Claude Code